Mary Sears (oceanographer): World War II

 In 1944, Sears and her team began preparing reports for the planned invasion of Taiwan.
 She was also often called to produces urgent reports on tides for planned invasions; the secrecy of the invasions meant that Sears was the only oceanographer entrusted to produce these reports.
 In October 1944, the plans to invade Taiwan were cancelled, and the Hydrographic Office began preparing reports for an invasion of Luzon.
 In 1945, Sears began preparing reports for the Battle of Okinawa.
 The Hydrographic Office had previously created a report on the Ryuku Islands, of which Okinawa is the largest island, but could not find much information.
 American forces captured Japanese charts, which were transferred to the Hydrographic Office for analysis.
 Sears was able to narrow the list of potential beachheads, and highlighted the dangers of Okinawa being surrounded by a coral reef and experiencing high waves.
-Sears conducted further research, and reported than landing in western Okinawa would be ideal to avoid dangerous waves.
+Sears conducted further research, and reported that landing in western Okinawa would be ideal to avoid dangerous waves.
 During this time, she also worked with Vice Admiral Charles A. Lockwood, the commander of the Pacific submarine fleet, to allow the submarines to safely operate.

 On October 19, 1945, it was announced that the Hydrographic Office would be expanded the Oceanographic Division, which Sears would lead.
 She was promoted to lieutenant commander, and worked as a Navy oceanographer until she left active duty on June 4, 1946.
 On May 20, 1946, Admiral Chester Nimitz issued a commendation for Sears, thanking her for the benefit of having oceanographic data.

 Post-World War II

 After she left active duty, Sears spent a year in Copenhagen where she researched siphonophores.
 She held a Rask-Orsted Foundation grant and received the Johannes Schmidt medal in 1946 for her many contributions to marine research.
 In 1947, she returned to Woods Hole, and transferred to the Naval Volunteer Reserves where she was the only woman in the Woods Hole unit and was elected officer in charge of the unit in 1950.
-She retired as a Commander in the U.S. Naval Reserve in 1963.
+She retired as a commander in the U.S. Naval Reserve in 1963.

 When Sears returned to Woods Hole Oceanographic Institution, she was named a Senior Scientist in the Biology Department, a position she held until her retirement in 1970.
 Sears remained active at Woods Hole Oceanographic Institution until late in life, working with Joan Hulburt from an office in Bigelow Laboratory.
 From 1962 to 1973 she compiled and edited the Institution's Annual Report and Summary of Investigations.
 She also compiled the Collected Reprints of the Institution from 1959 to 1975, and compiled the Oceanographic Index, 1971–1976.
 She was named a Scientist Emeritus in 1978.